-It is an acronym for Distributed Antenna System.
-It is a network of antennas positioned throughout a structure or space to enhance radio communication and cellular signal strength in areas where signals are typically weak.
-Instead of depending on outdoor signals that have trouble passing through thick walls, a DAS gathers the signal from the outside, boosts it, and distributes it evenly throughout the building.
+It means “Distributed Antenna System.”
+It is a network of antennas that are put up in a building or space to make radio and cell phone signals stronger in places where they are usually weak.
+A DAS doesn’t depend on signals from outside that have trouble getting through thick walls.
+It doesn’t do that.
+Instead, it picks up the signal from outside, boosts it, and spreads it evenly throughout the building.

 How Does DAS Work?

-• Coaxial or fiber cables: From the head-end, these cables transport the amplified signal to various points across the structure.
+- Coaxial or fiber cables: From the head-end, these cables transport the amplified signal to various points across the structure.

-• Dispersed Antenna System: These are positioned in different locations (such as ceilings or hallways) to broadcast the enhanced signal to users inside.
+- Dispersed Antenna System: These are positioned in different locations (such as ceilings or hallways) to broadcast the enhanced signal to users inside.

 The concept is straightforward: receive a strong signal, boost it, and distribute it throughout the interior.